IMACULGY/pleaseclown.me/README.md

 To demo the project, check out the [website](https://pleaseclown.me).

 ## Contributing
-To contribute to the project,
+To contribute to the project, fork + clone the "develop" branch to your local machine.
+Make a pull request to "develop" with any new changes.
+Make sure you can locally host the server on your own machine, and everything is compatible before you make a PR!

 Made by Drew I. (IMACULGY)